The Hidden Dangers of Endocrine Disrupting Chemicals: Understanding Their Role in Hormonal Disorders

 What Are Endocrine Disrupting Chemicals?

-Endocrine disrupting chemicals (EDCs) are substances that interfere with hormone systems in the body.
-They can mimic, block, or alter the natural hormones, leading to various health issues, including reproductive disorders, metabolic dysfunction, and even cancer.
-Common sources of EDCs include plastics, pesticides, and personal care products, which we encounter daily 6.
+Endocrine disrupting chemicals (EDCs) are substances that interfere with the body's hormone systems.
+They can mimic, block, or alter natural hormones, leading to disruptions in reproductive function, metabolism, and even brain development.
+Common sources of EDCs include:

 The Link Between EDCs and PCOS